-Still Life was also inspired by real people and events, the Italian director and producer recognised something both profound and universal in these workers.
-“There are people whose personal lives appear empty but who are emotionally self-sufficient and find fulfillment in other areas of their lives, for example their jobs,” said Pasolini.
+Still Life was also inspired by real people and events; the Italian director and producer recognised something both profound and universal in these workers.
+“There are people whose personal lives appear empty but who are emotionally self-sufficient and find fulfilment in other areas of their lives, for example their jobs,” said Pasolini.

-The ten-minute ovation at the Sala Grande premiere was well-deserved, a little gem that everyone should see.
+The ten-minute ovation at the Sala Grande premiere was well-deserved; this is a little gem that everyone should see.

 Filippo L’Astorina, the Editor

 For further information on the 70th Venice Film Festival visit here.